bombasticSlacks/Aspirant/Game/Magic.md

 has_children: true
 ---
 # Magic
-Magic in aspirant is free flowing and should be created during the scene.
+Magic in aspirant is free flowing and should be created during the [Scene](Terminology#Scene).
 Certain trainings will explain broadly the sort of effects a magic wielder can perform, but there is no explicit spell list.
 Generally, magic comes in two broad categories:

 ## Channelled Magic
 which is performed on the spot and manipulates the world using [Resonant](Resonant) material to cause temporary changes.
 Its effects should be instant and related to the moment in which it happens.